Moduli of $G$-constellations and crepant resolutions II: the Craw-Ishii conjecture: Proof of the main result

-We have shown that the image in $R(G)$ of a line bundle on $D_i$ is proportional to $R_{1,i}$ (and to $R_{2,i}$) modulo $\Z R$ in any case.
+\begin{proof} We have shown in the previous lemma that the image in $R(G)$ of a line bundle on $D_i$ is proportional to $R_{1,i}$ (and to $R_{2,i}$) modulo $\Z R$ in any case.
 Since $D_i$'s are linearly independent in $\mrm{Pic}(X)_\R\cong F^1/F^2$, the classes of the line bundles on $D_i$'s in $K(X)$ are also linearly independent (cf. the proof of \cite[Proposition 5.5(ii)]{CI}).
 Therefore, $D_W$ must be connected.
-The similar argument in the proof of \cite[Proposition 5.5(iii)]{CI} also shows that we have $H^1(\mcl{O}_{D_W})=H^2(\mcl{O}_{D_W})=0$ in the case (1) in Lemma \ref{structure}.
+The similar argument in the proof of \cite[Proposition 5.5(iii)]{CI} also shows that we have $H^1(\mcl{O}_{D_W})=H^2(\mcl{O}_{D_W})=0$ in the rigid case (1) in Lemma \ref{lem:structure}.

-To summarize, the following two cases may occur:\\ (I) we have $\chi(\mcl{R}_\rho^\vee, \mcl{E})=\mrm{rank}(\mcl{Q}_\rho)$ for the class $\mcl{E}=[L^{-1}\otimes \omega_{D_W}]\in K_0(X)$ with an arbitrary line bundle $L$ on $D_W$ which is a direct summand of $\mcl{Q}$, and\\ (II) we have $\chi(\mcl{R}_\rho^\vee, \mcl{E})=\mrm{rank}(\mcl{S}_\rho)$ for the class $\mcl{E}=[L]\in K_0(X)$ with an arbitrary line bundle $L$ on $D_W$ which is a direct summand of $\mcl{S}$.\\ In the former case (I), one has
+To summarize, the following two cases may occur:\\ (I) we have $\chi(\mcl{R}_\rho^\vee, \mcl{E})=\mrm{rank}(\mcl{Q}_\rho)$ for the class $\mcl{E}=[L^{-1}\otimes \omega_{D_W}]\in K_0(X)$ with an arbitrary line bundle $L$ on $D_W$ which is a direct summand of $\mcl{Q}$, and\\ (II) we have $\chi(\mcl{R}_\rho^\vee, \mcl{E})=\mrm{rank}(\mcl{S}_\rho)$ for the class $\mcl{E}=[L^{-1}]\in K_0(X)$ with an arbitrary line bundle $L$ on $D_W$ which is a direct summand of $\mcl{S}$.\\ In the former case (I), one has